static-web-server/static-web-server/docs/content/features/docker.md

 - `linux/s390x` (Debian only)

 !!! tip "SWS statically-linked binary"
-    All the Docker images use the SWS statically-linked binary, meaning that the binary is highly optimized, performant, and dependency-free thanks to [musl libc](https://www.musl-libc.org/).
+    All the Docker images (except __Debian-based__ ones) use the SWS statically-linked binary, meaning that the binary is portable, performant and dependency-free thanks to [musl libc](https://www.musl-libc.org/).

+!!! tip "Debian images use dynamically-linked binaries"
+    All the __Debian-based__ Docker images use the SWS dynamically-linked binary as it is highly optimized, performant and resource efficient thanks to [musl libc](https://www.musl-libc.org/).

 ## Rootless